bridgetallen/HTTP-Assignment-/README.md

   Shows how a Flask app can interact with an external API to serve live data.

 - **POST /multiply**
   Accepts two or three matrices (A, B, and optionally C) in JSON format and returns the result of matrix multiplication.
   Demonstrates how server-side computation is done using NumPy.

+  - **POST /power**
+  Accepts a JSON payload with `base` and `exponent`, and returns the result of raising the base to the exponent using exponentiation by squaring.
+  Efficient for large powers and supports negative exponents.